By Texas Homesteader ~

 When all the meat was placed on the dehydrator trays we turned the dehydrator’s dial as far as it would go, which Excalibur has stated is actually 165°F.

-we allowed the jerky strips to dehydrate between 6 to 8 hours.
+Then we allowed the jerky strips to dehydrate between 6 and 8 hours.

 Depending upon the thickness of your jerky strips, the humidity in your kitchen, how dry you want your jerky, etc. your time may vary.